Dress Code & Etiquette

 Dress Code on the Course

-Although knee socks worn with tailored shorts are preferred, members and visitors may also have the option of wearing predominantly white ankle length socks.
+Although knee socks worn with tailored shorts are preferred, players may also wear predominantly white or light coloured ankle length socks.

 Shirts with collars, golf skirts/skorts, cropped or full length trousers, and tailored shorts.